Wonderful Novels That Bring India to Life

 The Great Indian Novel by Shashi Tharoor

-“The Great Indian Novel” by Shashi Tharoor reimagines India’s history through the framework of the Mahabharata.
-It takes key events from the country’s independence movement and blends them with characters and stories from the ancient epic.
+Shashi Tharoor’s “The Great Indian Novel” cleverly retells India’s modern history using the structure of the ancient epic, the Mahabharata.
+It takes major events from the independence movement and afterward.
+It then blends them with characters and plotlines from the epic.

 14. 14